nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Example of expected output:

 `Okay!
-Here are your available modules in database:`
+Here are your available modules:`

 `---------------------------------------------------`